renovatebot/renovate/docs/usage/key-concepts/how-it-works.md

 # Introduction

-Renovate works by searching for all the dependencies in your project and then for each look for updates.
+Renovate works by searching for all the dependencies in your project and then look for updates for each.

-To be compatible with the variety of dependency-naming and versioning conventions, Renovate has defined modules that holds parts of a global workflow.
+To be compatible with the variety of dependency-naming and versioning conventions, Renovate has defined modules for each known convention, and you can define your own too.

 ## Modules

-The three modules are: manager, datasource and versioning.
+The three modules are: [manager](../modules/manager/index.md), [datasource](../modules/datasource/index.md) and [versionning](../modules/versioning.md).

 They are used sequentially: